DiyahM/codepath-hw-1/README.md

 ##Codepath HW 1: TED MUSIC APP Demo

-Wanted to challenge myself to do a different app other than the Rotten Tomatoes app, but still meet the basic requirement.
+I wanted to challenge myself to do a different app than the Rotten Tomatoes app assigned this week.
+And still meet this week's requirements.
-The TED API ended up not being as straight forward and it costed me a lot of hours.
-I ended up scrapping the TED API and using PARSE Overall, I probably spent **15 - 20 hours** on this assignment.
+I built a Demo to showcase all the Live Music Performances from the TED Conferences.
+However, the TED API is not ideal for use and it costed me a lot of hours to do a few workarounds.
+I ended up scrapping the TED API and placing it in Parse.

+Overall, I probably **15 - 20 hours** on this assignment.

 Requirements Met: